ritterim/rimdev-blog/_posts/2017-02-23-the-component-life.md

 }
 ```

 I would like to note the `defaultDomScope` in the configuration object.
-This allows you to scope the components to a given DOM element, giving even more control to the frontend implementor.
+This allows you to scope the components to a given DOM element, giving even more control to the frontend implementer.

-After configuring the settings for the component we then have an initialization method to actually create our component, allowing the implementor to pass in a new DOM scope here to be set in the configuration.
+After configuring the settings for the component we then have an initialization method to actually create our component, allowing the implementer to pass in a new DOM scope here to be set in the configuration.

 ```javascript
 init(domScope = this.configuration.defaultDomScope) {